-Whether a contract needs to be revised on a regular basis or documentation requires a look over before disposition, there are many organizational instances when content and content metadata reviews are necessary.
+Whether a contract needs to be revised on a regular basis or documentation requires approval for disposition, there are many organizational instances when content and content metadata reviews are necessary.
 We get it: with all the other tasks that work demands, reviewing last year's policies is not always top of mind.

-But your pending reviews do not have to be a daunting task.
-We're going to dive right into how you can complete your reviews and see content review details all in one place for a simpler, more streamlined content review experience.
+But your pending reviews and disposition approvals do not have to be a daunting task.
+We're going to dive right into how you can complete your reviews and approvals, and see your content review details all in one place for a simpler, more streamlined content review experience.

 Content to Review from Multiple Team Members and Sources

 Let's set the stage with a common case scenario.
 Jayson is the Head of Procurement for his organization, so he is responsible for signing off on all purchase, supplier, and vendor-related documentation.
 With all of this information coming from multiple people and places, one option is to manually keep track of where everything comes from, when the reviews are due, and who to forward the content to afterwards.

 Another option is taking advantage of the Content Review List feature in Collabspace, where he can see the details around what needs to be reviewed, access the content, perform his reviews and assign item outcomes.
 It's coming up to the end of the quarter, and Jayson has to approve or disapprove a number of purchase requests: let's see how the process will look for him in Collabspace.

 All the content that Jayson needs to review?
 Whether from SharePoint, File Shares, or other source repositories, it has already been streamed to Collabspace.
 Here, end-to-end document lifecycle workflows have been implemented (more on general workflow capabilities here).
 Review Actions can be added as these workflows are built out in the Workflow Designer to ensure the content is reviewed at the appropriate time in its lifecycle (see Figure 1).